Call Deadline: 30-Jan-2017

 Call for Abstracts

 Please submit a 300-word abstract to email@example.com by January 30, 2017.
 Inquiries can be directed to the same address.
-Authors will be notified of abstract acceptance by March 30.
-Manuscripts will be due August 15.
+Abstract notification: February 20.
+Manuscripts due: June 15, 2017.